mit-han-lab/torchquantum/README.md

 #### Differences from Qiskit/Pennylane
 Dynamic computation graph, automatic gradient computation, fast GPU support, batch model tersorized processing.

+## News
+- v0.1.2 Available!
+- Join our [Slack](https://join.slack.com/t/torchquantum/shared_invite/zt-1d830lvph-E~6IlXdtdQLoGLljLp_xFg) for real time support!
+- Welcome to contribute!
+Please contact us or post in the [forum](https://qmlsys.hanruiwang.me) if you want to have new examples implemented by TorchQuantum or any other questions.
+- Qmlsys website goes online: [qmlsys.mit.edu](https://qmlsys.mit.edu)

 ## Features
 - Easy construction and simulation of quantum circuits in **PyTorch**